ManimCommunity/manim/docs/source/installation/for_dev.rst

 Installing System Dependencies
 ******************************

-This section had to followed as in :ref:`installing-manim`.
+Please follow the instructions under :ref:`installing-manim` to install all dependencies.
+Then come back to this page to continue with the installation.

 .. important:: Windows Users can Ignore Pycairo Installation.

-Additional `git` has to be installed.
+Additionally, ``git`` has to be installed.
 For instructions see `Documentation
 <https://git-scm.com/>`_.

 .. _Install Manim Poetry: